 TS 28.533 / TS 23.501 Network Function: A 3GPP adopted or 3GPP defined processing function in a network, which has defined functional behaviour and 3GPP defined interfaces.

-The following IOCs are specified:
+The following IOCs are specified to represent Network Element and Network Function:

 TS 28.622 ManagedElement IOC: This IOC represents telecommunications equipment or TMN entities within the telecommunications network providing support and/or service to the subscriber.
 A ManagedElement IOC is used to represent a Network Element defined in TS 32.101[1] including virtualization or non-virtualization scenario.

 TS 28.622 ManagedFunction IOC: This IOC is provided for sub-classing only.
 It provides attribute(s) that are common to functional IOCs.
 Note that a ManagedElement may contain several managed functions, a managed function may contain other managed functions as specified for the specific subclass.
 This IOC can represent a telecommunication function either realized by software running on dedicated hardware or realized by software running on NFVI.

+The following IOCs as specified in TS 28.622 are used to represent Management Function provided by MnS Producer:

+TS 28.622 MnsAgent IOC: The MnsAgent represents the MnS producers, incl. the supporting hardware and software, available for a certain management scope that is related to the object name-containing the MnS Agent.

+TS 28.622 ManagementNode IOC: This IOC represents a telecommunications management system (EM) within the TMN that contains functionality for managing a number of ManagedElements (MEs).
+(Note: This description is to be updated to replace use of EM)

 4.x.2 Potential solutions